GTPB/IBB21/pages/Introduction.md

 ### What is a script?

-* A script is a text file.
-* A text file file living on the disk which has some text in it.
-* The text is a series of commandands which are interpreted by bash.
+A script is a text file living on the disk which has some text in it.
+The text is a series of commands which must be run/executed from the command line.

 ### Scripts vs Programs